Protocol

 This ensures drift is replaced by explicit divergence, preserving both autonomy and honesty.
 No shared action proceeds on unratified consensus.

-When a domain owner disagrees — whether due to wrong execution path, incomplete context, or inaccurate constraints — they refuse to attest.
+When a domain owner disagrees — whether due to wrong bounds, incomplete intent, or unacceptable context — they refuse to attest.
 The proposer must update the declaration and start a new attestation cycle.
-No one can unilaterally override — all required domains must attest to the same frame.
+No one can unilaterally override — all required domains must attest to the same bounds and context.

 Core Protocol Principle

 Required decision states MUST be resolved before consequential execution.
 Unresolved required states MUST block attestation or execution.
-Gatekeepers MUST reject execution that lacks valid attestation or exceeds authorized bounds.
+Gatekeepers MUST reject execution that lacks a valid attestation, exceeds authorized bounds, or lacks a valid execution receipt.
 Implementations may satisfy this through any interaction pattern — approval workflows, bounded pre-authorization, staged review, or local decision capture — as long as the invariant holds.

 Gate Definitions